 7) You focus on their happiness, rather than their character.

 8) You are overly concerned about how they behave in public and spend a great deal of time addressing outward behavior at the expense of the heart.
 This is often fueled by a fear/concern about what others think of you as a parent (or of them).
 Image becomes everything.

 9) You do whatever you can to make their life easier- picking up after them because they are too busy or avoid developmentally appropriate expectations (i.e. chores) so as to not “stress them out.”

 10) You decline invitations to events or activities because you fear that the kids will be bored or uninterested.

 The antidote is NOT the kids-should-be-seen-but-not-heard, 1950’s parenting mentality.
-I strongly – no fervently – believe that relationships are the key to healthy and happy families.
+Strong, connected relationships are the key to healthy and happy families.
 But these relationships are built on mutual interests, mutual respect, and clearly defined boundaries and hierarchy.
 Children thrive in families where there are clear, permeable boundaries.
 They need to be heard and valued.
 But not at the expense of everyone and everything else.